 In 2010, Bradley became the head pitching coach at Broward College and helped the Seahawks with improved ERA’s and WHIP totals as well as increased velocities and a winning record.

-Bradley has an English (creative writing) degree from the University of Miami.
-Bradley has worked in the financial services profession having held licenses in Real Estate, Mortgage, Series 3, Series 30, Life, Health and Variable Annuities.
-Additionally, he created and published Miami Life Magazine as well as Baseball 954 Magazine.
+Bradley has a B.A.
+English Degree from the University of Miami.
+He has worked in the financial services profession having held licenses in Real Estate, Mortgage, Series 3, Series 30, Life, Health and Variable Annuities.
+Additionally, he created and published Baseball 954 Magazine.
+He has two sons, Ryan Bradley of Denver, Colorado and C.M.
+Bradley of Plantation, Florida.